The South is famous for two things: heat and bugs. Mosquitoes seem to love me. For my wife, a flock of gnats swarm her every time we walk past a pond.

-LED, or Light Emitting Diode lights, have become extremely popular in recent years.
+LED, or Light-Emitting Diode lights, have become extremely popular recently.
 Unlike conventional incandescent bulbs, they don’t have a filament that heats up to produce light.

-In addition to being energy-efficient, LED bulbs don’t give off as much heat, compared with other types of lighting, such as incandescent bulbs.
+In addition to higher energy efficiency, LED bulbs don’t give off as much heat as other types of lighting, compared with different kinds of lighting, such as incandescent bulbs.

-However, there’s no scientific evidence to support the claim that LED lights attract bugs.
-In fact, a 2016 study from The University of Bristol (UK) concluded that “LED lights attracted significantly fewer insects than other light sources.
+No scientific evidence supports the claim that LED lights attract insects.
+In fact, a 2016 research paper from The University of Bristol (UK) concluded that “LED lights attracted significantly fewer insects than other light sources. “

 Traditional incandescent lights give off short-wavelength, ultraviolet (UV) visible light, which attracts some insects.
-LED lights, on the other hand, emit invisible infrared radiation (IR), not UV light.
+On the other hand, LED lights emit invisible infrared radiation (IR), not UV light.

 What Color Light Bulbs Keep Bugs Away?

-While LED lights will do a better job at keeping certain insects away from your garage, we can go a step further.
-Certain colors of lights will be less attractive to bugs.
+LED light bulbs will do a better job of keeping more bugs away from your garage, but we can go a step further.

-A Virginia study done in 2016 found that lights with warmer color temperatures attracted significantly fewer insects than the same light with a cooler color temperature.
+A Virginia study in 2016 found that lights with warmer color temperatures attracted significantly fewer insects than those with cooler color temperatures.

-Color temperature, measured in degrees Kelvin, refers to the shade of light along the color spectrum.
-The higher the color temperature, the longer the light’s wavelength, and the “warmer” the tone.
-See my guide to color temperature for more details.
+Color temperature, measured in degrees Kelvin, refers to where the light falls along the color spectrum.
+The higher the color temperature, the longer the light’s wavelength and the “warmer” the tone.

 Switching to LED lights in your garage has a lot of benefits.
-I’ve tested several of the most popular LED shop lights before I upgraded my own garage.
+I tested several popular LED shop lights before upgrading my own garage.
 Find out which ones I recommend here.

-- Last fifteen times longer than traditional bulbs.
+- Will last fifteen times longer than traditional bulbs.

-- Don’t use a filament, so they can’t break or shatter like incandescent or CFL bulbs.
+- Do not use filaments.
+They can’t break or shatter like incandescent or compact fluorescent bulbs.

 - Don’t need to “warm up” like fluorescent bulbs.